TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Why Puglia?

-Cycling route day two
+Cycling route on day two in Puglia.

-On the trail on day 2 of our cycling route.
+On the trail on Day 2 of our cycling route.

-Our first day spreads in front of us like a delectable smorgasbord on a cloudless late May.
-Before we know it we’ve left Lecce behind and find ourselves on a quiet country lane, fringed on both sides by a riot of Prickly Pear, swathes of poppies, yellow daisies, purple thistle, and blue "bachelor’s buttons," while the scent of wild fennel flavors the air.
-We’re advancing on Acaya, the only example of an intact fortified medieval town in southern Italy.
-It’s late morning but the town's still asleep.
-We sit, entranced, alone on a bench within the old city walls, ogling the ancient fortress and feeling as if we alone are in this magical place, encased in time.
+On the trail on Day 2 of our cycling route.
+Our first day spreads like a delectable smorgasbord on a cloudless late May.
+Before we know it, we've left Lecce behind and find ourselves on a quiet country lane, fringed on both sides by a riot of Prickly Pear, swathes of poppies, yellow daisies, purple thistle, and blue "bachelor's buttons," while the scent of wild fennel flavors the air.
+We're advancing on Acaya, the only example of an intact fortified medieval town in southern Italy.
+It's late morning, but the town's still asleep.
+We sit, entranced, alone on a bench within the old city walls, ogling the ancient fortress and feeling alone in this magical place encased in time.
 My partner, David, breaks the mood.
-“We need to go.”
-It’s true, we do.
-Today it’s a 56-km. day.
-Our total week’s trip will be 263-km., not too harsh at all but there is so much to see and local foods and wines to sample and pictures to take and people to chat with and the Adriatic to swim in, and we can’t miss a thing!
-After winding through a verdant bird reserve we catch the sight and tang of the Adriatic and are soon entering the seaside town of San Foca.
-Teased by whimsical ocean breezes, we sit outside and order pizza rustica, polpette di carne (meatballs) and fizo di zucca in pastella, (zucchini flowers in a tempura batter, a popular local dish.)
-One of the local wines washes this down, Primitiva, under the incredulous eyes of our server.
-It’s only noon; why are we eating lunch already?
+"We need to go."
+It's true, we do.
+Today, it's a 56-km day.
+Our total week's trip will be 263-km., not too harsh at all, but there is so much to see, local foods and wines to sample, pictures to take, people to chat with, and the Adriatic to swim in, and we can't miss a thing!

-Getting off the bike to visit a coastal watchtower, one of many built for defense against the Ottoman empire and pirates.
+Getting off the bike to visit a coastal watchtower, one of many built for defense against the Ottoman Empire and pirates.

-Island of Gallipoli with bike
+Walking into the Island of Gallipoli with a packed bike.

 Entering the island of Gallipoli over the bridge of the walled city, David relaxes and walks with his bike.

-We could never have found these paths, lanes and sleepy back roads winding through olive groves, old burial sites, and along the coastline — a route that sings, filled with birdsong and the tang of wildflowers.
+We could never have found these paths, lanes, and sleepy back roads winding through olive groves, old burial sites, and along the coastline — a route that sings, filled with birdsong and the tang of wildflowers.
 We would never have wound past megalithic ruins, discovered the best place to try local foods, or found the perfect overnight accommodations in perfect settings at the best moment.
-Mac’s Adventures and Salento Bici Tours did it for us.
+Mac's Adventures and Salento Bici Tours did it for us.

 Of course, there are too many to count, but here are some: